pshen/linux-sysadmin-interview-questions/README.md

 * Which command will show you free/used memory?
 Does free memory exist on Linux? `free; Don't confuse free memory with unused memory.
 Free memory, in the unix world is a page of physical memory that has no logical data mapped to it.
 Unused memory does have some data mapped to it, but it is currently not in active use by a running process.
 [Link](http://serverfault.com/questions/9442/why-does-red-hat-linux-report-less-free-memory-on-the-system-than-is-actually-av)`
 * How to search for the string "my konfi is the best" in files of a directory recursively? `grep -R "my konfi is the best" file_or_directory`
 * How to connect to a remote server or what is SSH? `telnet or ssh; SSH is Secure Shell`
-* How to get all environment variables and how can you use them?
+* How to get all environment variables and how can you use them? `printenv or env; use $VARIABLE`
 * I get "command not found" when I run ```ifconfig -a```.
-What can be wrong?
+What can be wrong? `The path of ifconfig(/sbin) is not in your PATH`
-* What happens if I type TAB-TAB?
+* What happens if I type TAB-TAB? `You will get a list of all available cmds in your PATH`
-* What command will show the available disk space on the Unix/Linux system?
+* What command will show the available disk space on the Unix/Linux system? `df`
-* What commands do you know that can be used to check DNS records?
+* What commands do you know that can be used to check DNS records?`dig or nslookup`
-* What Unix/Linux commands will alter a files ownership, files permissions?
+* What Unix/Linux commands will alter a files ownership, files permissions?`chown, chmod`
-* What does ```chmod +x FILENAME```do?
+* What does ```chmod +x FILENAME```do? `add execution permission to FILENAME`
-* What does the permission 0750 on a file mean?
+* What does the permission 0750 on a file mean? `user rwx; group rx; others none`
-* What does the permission 0750 on a directory mean?
+* What does the permission 0750 on a directory mean? `user rw and go into; group r and go into; others none`
-* How to add a new system user without login permissions?
+* How to add a new system user without login permissions?`give user with /bin/false shell`
 * How to add/remove a group from a user?
 * What is a bash alias?
 * How do you set the mail address of the root/a user?